 Coastal degradation can be observed on many scales.
 It may be local, like when litter is dropped on a popular holiday beach, or regional, like when an oil spill washes ashore along hundreds of kilometres of coastline.
-The effects of coastal degradation are varied, and can include the loss of plant and animal species, or the arrival of an invasive species that permanently affects biodiversity in the area.
-Examples of coastal degradation can include sand dunes being washed into the sea, changing the coastline, or blooms of toxic algae damaging the marine environment.
-Source 1 provides an overview of some common forms of coastal degradation.
+The effects of coastal degradation are varied, and can include the loss of plant and animal species, or the arrival of an invasive species that permanently affects biodiversity in is often intensively farmed.